andydlindsay/mar02-w01d04/README.md

 # W1D4 - Callbacks!

 ### To Do
-- [ ] Review of primitive values in JS
+- [x] Review of primitive values in JS
-- [ ] Functions as values
+- [x] Functions as values
-- [ ] Function calling vs function passing
+- [x] Function calling vs function passing
-- [ ] Callbacks and higher order functions
+- [x] Callbacks and higher order functions
 - [ ] Anonymous functions
 - [ ] Arrow functions
 - [ ] Nested scope and the "scope chain"
-- [ ] Make our own higher order function (eg. forEach, filter, map)
+- [ ] Make our own `forEach`, `map`, and/or `filter`

+### Callback
+- A function that gets passed to another function to be executed/invoked/run by that function
+- Higher Order Function = a function that accepts another function as an argument